Last updated: 22 Jul, 2019

 Every shelter or rescue group loves to receive a financial hand to keep their head above water, be it donations or fundraising.
 Here are a few tips to guide you with the appropriate registrations, but bear in mind fundraising legislation changes from time to time, so it's best to check directly with the relevant government body.

 Do I need a licence to fundraise?

-Yes!
-Charities need a licence to fundraise.
-If you are requesting donations on your website, via Facebook or in any other medium you must have a fundraising licence.
-If you are asking for company sponsorship or you are selling goods in your organisation's name you must have a fundraising licence.
+Possibly!
+If you are requesting donations on your website, via Facebook or in any other medium you may need a fundraising licence.
+If you are asking for company sponsorship or you are selling goods in your organisation's name you may need a fundraising licence.
 It depends which state or territory your fundraising activities take place in, and how much money you receive in donations.

 Fundraising licences are administrated by the state and territory government where you are planning to run your campaign.
 For example, if you are based in Victoria, but plan to run a campaign that will reach donors in New South Wales, you will need to apply for the relevant licences and permits in Victoria and NSW.

 If you plan on running a national fundraising campaign, you will need to comply with each state and territory's fundraising laws.

 Fundraising through “gaming” is considered separately and requires additional approvals.

 What information does a charity have to disclose to donors or potential donors?

 When soliciting donations, the charity must provide contact details such as the name of the charity, street address, website and telephone number.
 Donors should be informed of what the intended use of the donation is, the charity’s mission and an accurate description of the charity’s activities.

 Deductible Gift Recipient (DGR) Status